Cid427/Sprayduino/README.md

 Will provide 5v to power an indepedant TPS.

 Extremely basic features now but future plans are:
-  Read engine RPM from tach
+  Read engine RPM from tach.
-  Window switch - minimum and maximum rpm for activation A safety timeout - shut off after n# seconds Activation delay timer
+  Window switch - minimum and maximum rpm for activation.
+  A safety timeout - shut off after n# seconds.
+  Activation delay timer.